Saudi Arabia boosts troop levels in south Yemen as tensions rise

 They have since been trying to extend their reach to nearby Abyan and Shabwa, clashing repeatedly with government forces.
 Saudi Arabia has reinforced its positions in Shabwa and Aden as Riyadh called for talks to resolve the crisis and refocus the Western-backed coalition on battling the Houthis, who have stepped up missile and drone attacks on Saudi cities.

-"Saudi forces arrived in Shabwa and started working with the local government for a de-escalation and a ceasefire.
+"Saudi forces arrived in Shabwa and started working with the local government for de-escalation and a ceasefire.
 All parties responded positively to the coalition's calls," coalition spokesman Colonel Turki al-Malki said on Monday.
-The kingdom has also called for a summit in Jeddah to defuse the standoff.
-On Tuesday, leader of the UAE-backed Southern Transitional Council (STC), Aidarous al-Zubaidi, arrived in the Saudi Red Sea city on Tuesday to meet Yemeni and Saudi officials, a spokesman of the movement said.

 Earlier this week, coalition warplanes bombed a prison complex in southwest Yemen, killing more than 100 people.
-The United Nations called for an investigation but the coalition insisted it had struck a Houthi arms storage site.
-A member of a U.N. panel of independent human rights experts on Yemen expressed concern on Tuesday about the fighting in the south.
+The U.N. called for an investigation but the coalition insisted it had struck a Houthi arms storage site.
+The Houthis, who hold Sanaa and most big population centers, have seized on the Aden events as proof that Hadi cannot rule or be a serious partner in any negotiations.
+The group denies being a puppet of Tehran and says it is fighting a corrupt system.

-"This again causes us concern in that the parties to the conflict themselves seem incapable of even agreeing amongst themselves as to the way forward," Charles Garraway said.
-The panel also said the United States, Britain and France may be complicit in war crimes in Yemen by arming and providing intelligence and logistics support to the Saudi-led coalition that it said starved civilians as a tactic of war.

-Its report accused the anti-Houthi coalition of killing civilians in air strikes and deliberately denying them food in a country facing famine.
-It said the Houthis, for their part, had shelled cities, deployed child soldiers and used "siege-like warfare".
-Neither the Saudi government communications office nor UAE officials responded immediately to Reuters requests for comment.
+Also Read: Saudi Arabia implements end to travel restrictions for Saudi women -agency

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)